 - c.
-Obtaining a clinical site/preceptor can seem to be a challenge for students, with many unsure of how to get started.
+For student obtaining their own clinical site, finding a clinical site/preceptor can seem to be a challenge for students.
 Suggestions for beginning this process are to: - i.
 Prepare a folder containing: - Introductory letter (Refer to Appendix A; you can update this template to fit your needs). - Copy of CV/resume - Copy of course syllabus, if available - ii.
-Go to the office/site professionally dressed as if you were going for an interview.

-iii.
-Send a follow-up email/letter thanking the office manager/clinician iv.
+Go to the office/site professionally dressed as if you were going for an interview. - iii.
+Send a follow-up email/letter thanking the office manager/clinician - iv.
 Attend local advanced practice registered nurse meetings (APRN) meetings.